 Log ST. You know, ST schemes under which every +X points of ST equate to some multiple of lifting power.
-Typically, this would be x2 lifting power per +5 ST, per the HERO System.
-ST 15 would lift twice as much as ST 10, just as ST 105 would lift twice as much as ST 100.
+This might be x2 lifting power per +5 ST, per HERO System, in which case ST 15 lifts twice as much as ST 10, and ST 105 lifts twice as much as ST 100.

-Log ST was the choice for the original superhero game that became HERO, and is often labeled a great fix for GURPS’ troubles with four-color action.
+Log ST was the choice for the original superhero game that became HERO, and is often suggested as a great fix for GURPS‘ (sometimes alleged) troubles with four-color action.
 But could it work in GURPS?
-Some recent emails and forum postings on the topic follow.
+Here are some recent emails and forum postings on the topic follow.
 (My text is in black.)

 You state that Quad-ST is likely the best solution.
 However, after careful consideration, I came to the conclusion that Log-ST is actually the only way it really makes sense.

 I should clarify that – I don’t necessarily think Quad ST is best for everything and anything, but do think it’s the best solution that could actually be implemented in 4e, w/ SJG’s and players’ general approval.
 In other words, I would see Log ST as too harsh a change to be practical, regardless of its merits.
 To whit (wit?):

 In fact, looking over the attributes (minus ST) one can make an argument that they are Log-based already.
 Your thoughts on ESCARGO seem to suggest this as well (for skills and attributes, minus ST).

 Agreed – for attribute > 10.
 For attribute < 10, we’d have to accept that attributes switch to a different scheme, unless we accept that an attribute of 0 is not “zero”, and that attributes can be negative.